Kharkiv: Higher education

 The Roentgen Institute opened in 1931.
 It was a specialist cancer treatment facility with 87 research workers, 20 professors, and specialist medical staff.
 The facilities included chemical, physiology, and bacteriology experimental treatment laboratories.
 It produced x-ray apparatus for the whole country.

 The city has 13 national universities and numerous professional, technical and private higher education institutions, offering its students a wide range of disciplines.
-These universities include Kharkiv National University (12,000 students), National Technical University "KhPI" (20,000 students), Kharkiv National University of Radioelectronics (12,000 students), Kharkiv National Aerospace University "KhAI", Kharkiv National University of Economics, Kharkiv National University of Pharmacy, and Kharkiv National Medical University.
+These universities include Kharkiv National University (12,000 students), National Technical University "KhPI" (20,000 students), Kharkiv National University of Radioelectronics (12,000 students), Yaroslav Mudryi National Law University, Kharkiv National Aerospace University "KhAI", Kharkiv National University of Economics, Kharkiv National University of Pharmacy, and Kharkiv National Medical University.

 More than 17,000 faculty and research staff are employed in the institutions of higher education in Kharkiv.

 Scientific research

 The city has a high concentration of research institutions, which are independent or loosely connected with the universities.
-Among them are three national science centres: Kharkiv Institute of Physics and Technology, Institute of Meteorology, Institute for Experimental and Clinical Veterinary Medicine and 20 national research institutions of the National Academy of Science of Ukraine, such as the B Verkin Institute for Low Temperature Physics and Engineering, Institute for Problems of Cryobiology and Cryomedicine, State Scientific Institution "Institute for Single Crystals", Usikov Institute of Radiophysics and Electronics (IRE), Institute of Radio Astronomy (IRA), and others.
+Among them are three national science centers: Kharkiv Institute of Physics and Technology, Institute of Meteorology, Institute for Experimental and Clinical Veterinary Medicine and 20 national research institutions of the National Academy of Science of Ukraine, such as the B Verkin Institute for Low Temperature Physics and Engineering, Institute for Problems of Cryobiology and Cryomedicine, State Scientific Institution "Institute for Single Crystals", Usikov Institute of Radiophysics and Electronics (IRE), Institute of Radio Astronomy (IRA), and others.
 A total number of 26,000 scientists are working in research and development.

 A number of world-renowned scientific schools appeared in Kharkiv, such as the theoretical physics school and the mathematical school.

 There is the Kharkiv Scientists House in the city, which was built by A. N. Beketov, architect in Kharkiv in 1900.
 All the scientists like to meet and discuss various scientific topics at the Kharkiv Scientists House in Kharkiv.